 Risks concerning CellaVision's financial reporting are monitored and evaluated by the Board's Audit Committee, whose main task is to support the Board in quality assurance of the financial reporting.
 The Audit Committee has no decision-making authority, it prepares and reports matters to the Board as a whole.
 As of May 2023, the Audit Committee consists of two members who are both independent in relation to the company and Executive Management as well as being independent in relation to the company's major shareholders: Mikael Worning, and Ann-Charlotte Jarleryd, where Ann-Charlotte Jarleryd chairs the Committee.
-During the year the Committee met eight times.
-Other questions dealt with are mainly internal control, risks, audit planning and governance and follow-up of operations.
-The company's CEO, CFO and auditor participate regularly at the Audit Committee meetings.
+During the year, the Committee met seven times.
+Other questions dealt with were mainly internal control, risks, audit planning, governance, follow-up of operations, and adaptation to new regulatory requirements.
+The company's CEO, CFO, and auditor participate regularly at the Audit Committee meetings.